Actipro/WPF-Controls/Documentation/topics/themes/windowchrome.md

 Overlays are designed by default to be focus scopes (similar to menus/toolbars), where their content can only temporarily be focused and the owner window will track which element previously had focus before the overlay displayed.
 This allows for focus to be easily returned to the previous element.

 The attached `WindowChrome.IsOverlayFocusScope` property can be set on a window to specify if its overlay is a focus scope or not.
-The default is `true`, but can be set to `false` when the overlay content should not be a separate focus scope.
+The default is `true` but can be set to `false` when the overlay content should not be a separate focus scope.

 ## Using an Alternate Title Bar Style